 In many cases, the millennial generation has been forced to grow up way too fast, thanks to the ever-evolving social media phenomenon.
-What used to be back and forth AIM messages at 2AM while your parents sleeping has quickly morphed into full-fledged profiles aiming to show the world detailed versions
+What used to be back and forth AIM messages at 2AM while your parents were sleeping has quickly morphed into full-fledged profiles aiming to show the world detailed

 Whether you're a footwear designer or just interested in how the human body works, you should watch this.
 First, a preamble: I've been training in internal martial arts for years and teach qi gong to private clients on the side.
 Both of these things have taught me that that most

 Is Fashion Modern?, a new exhibit organized by design curators Paola Antonelli and Michelle Fisher at MoMA, is as much a celebration of fashion and design as it is an extensive history lesson.
 Leaving no rock unturned, the curators take a look at many of the everyday fashion items that

 Nike's Flyknit has become synonymous with the brand, now used in everything from sneakers to sports bras.
 The knit material is more sustainable than many materials used in footwear and fashion, mainly due to its minimal waste production.
 But since Flyknit's conception in 2012, Nike has been more focused on

 Performance sneakers made from wool sound too warm and itchy to be true, so we were intrigued when Allbirds took to Kickstarter to pitch their Wool Runners to the world back in 2014—and reached their maximum target in just five days.
 When you think about this classic example of an

 Tomorrow, September 13th, 2017: Pop your popcorn and prepare for Pensole founder D'Wayne Edwards and America's Next Top Model producer Ken Mok's ultimate sneaker design showdown, Lace Up.
 Get ready to yell critiques at your TV and try to out-sketch 12 sneaker designers from around the world as they compete